Mark Kislingbury's Academy Of Court Reporting

 The average graduation for the above students is 1 year and 10 months.

 Congratulations to our transfer graduates:

-Michelle Miller TX CSR, Julie Borski TX CSR, Amy Hubbard (online) OK CSR, Andrew Falk TX CSR, Carrie Gold (online) RPR, Bailey Evans TX CSR
+Michelle Miller TX CSR, Julie Borski TX CSR, Amy Hubbard (online) OK CSR, Andrew Falk TX CSR, Carrie Gold (online) RPR, Bailey Evans TX CSR, Kelly Salassi (online)

-Mark Kislingbury has not only set the Guinness World Record for “fastest court reporter” with a staggering 360wpm recorded, but he has also won seven National Court Reporters Association (NCRA) Speed Contests and four NCRA Realtime Contests in the last eleven years.
-He trains professionals and students alike on his popular website, www.magnumsteno.com.Mark achieves such amazing speeds by using fewer strokes than other court reporters, and developing the ability to type at much faster speeds than other court reporters.
+Mark Kislingbury has not only set the Guinness World Record for “fastest court reporter” with a staggering 360wpm recorded, but he has also won seven National Court Reporters Association (NCRA) Speed Contests and five NCRA Realtime Contests.
+He trains professionals and students alike on his popular website, www.magnumsteno.com.Mark achieves such amazing speeds by using fewer strokes than other court reporters and maximizing his finger speed.
 By combining these two skills, he has achieved his one-of-a-kind results as the world's fastest court reporter.

 The Mark Kislingbury Academy of Court Reporting is an aptly named court reporting school, because it is the brainchild of Mark himself, and it is an “Academy” in the sense that it is very high-level training.
 Mark will incorporate all of his methods into the training, many of which methods other schools outright reject (to their detriment).